Guo Zhijian

 Guo Zhijian (born 21 July 1971) is a Chinese news anchor for China Central Television, the main state announcer of China.

 Guo is known all over China as an announcer for the 7:00 pm CCTV News program Xinwen Lianbo, which has reach all over China on various networks and internationally, is one of the most watched news programs in the world.

 Biography

 Guo was born in Xuanhua County, Zhangjiakou, Hebei in July 1971.

 He entered Communication University of China in 1992, majoring in Broadcasting, after graduating he was assigned to Beijing Television to be a host.

-Guo was transferred to China Central Television in 1998, he hosted Xinwen Lianbo since 2007.
+Guo was transferred to China Central Television in 1998, and he hosted Xinwen Lianbo since 2007.